glasnt/words/orm.md

 If we want to do more complex querying, we can use filters instead of just getting everything.
 Here is where it gets tricky.
 In SQL, you have options like `like`, `contains`, and other filtering objects.
 You can do all these things in the ORM, too, but it has a special way of doing them: by using implictly (rather than explicitly) defined functions.

 If I call a function `do_thing()` in my Python script, I'd expect there somewhere there would be a matching `def do_thing`.
-This is an explicit functionl definition.
+This is an explicit functional definition.
 However in the ORM, you can call a function that __isn't explicitly defined__.
 Before we were using `name` to match on a name.
 But, if we wanted to do a substring search, we can use `name__contains`.

 ```python
 >>> Author.objects.filter(name__contains="Vic")